-As winter approaches, working out indoors doesn't have to mean sacrificing intensity.
-Here, we offer four workouts recommended by expert athletes that are sure to keep you stimulated all winter long.
-(Cold-weather workouts can cause unexpected injuries if you're not careful.
-Follow these Winter Workout Tips to stay safe.)
+Working out indoors doesn't have to mean sacrificing intensity.
+Here, we offer four workouts recommended by expert athletes that are sure to keep you stimulated no matter what the weather is like outside.

 Workout #1: Infinite Infinitesimal Interval Increases (The Four I's Workout)

 - Short intervals increasing speed with each repetition

 - Marius Bakken, Norwegian record-holder in the 3,000m and 5,000m, coach at Marathon-training-schedule.com